Table of Contents

 Customer Service and Professional Skills

 In our opinion, Norwegian's crew are not the best in their friendliness.
-They are doing their job well but expecting a smile may sometimes be too much.
-We have got a feeling that they are somehow stressed and overloaded.
+They are doing their job well but expecting a paint of smile on their faces may sometimes be too much.
+We have got a feeling that they are somehow stressed and work-overloaded.

 To be honest, we have nothing to complain about their work quality.
 They know what they are doing and we have always got what we have asked and payed for.
 Pilots' announcements especially have always been made really well.
 From our several flights with them, Norwegian pilots had always made a smooth landing.